GLOBAL ECONOMY-European, Asian factories dealt another blow

 LONDON/BEIJING, July 2 (Reuters) - Euro zone manufacturing took another hefty blow in June while China and Japan, Asia’s biggest exporters, were hit by crumbling orders from abroad, intensifying worries that the global economy is deteriorating.

-Business surveys released on Monday, covering thousands of factories across the world, showed activity at Chinese and Japanese manufacturers hitting seven-month lows, and signaled that worse may be to come for euro zone companies.
+Business surveys released on Monday, covering thousands of factories across the world, showed activity in Chinese and Japanese manufacturers hitting seven-month lows, and signaled that worse may be yet to come for euro zone companies.

-Released after a European Union summit when leaders agreed to help Spain and Italy borrow more affordably, the purchasing managers indexes (PMIs) highlighted the problems policymakers face to restore the euro zone’s economic fortunes.
+Released on the heels of a European Union summit in which leaders agreed to help Spain and Italy borrow more affordably, the purchasing managers indexes (PMIs) highlighted the challenge policymakers face to restore the euro zone’s economic fortunes.

-Joblessness in the currency union rose to a new record high in May, according to official data on Monday, pushed up by lay-offs in France and Spain.

 U.S. data due at 1400 GMT is also expected to show growth of activity among American manufacturers slowed in June.